erikbrinkman/rackham-thesis/README.md

 -----

 Simply include this class with `\documentclass{rackham-thesis}`.
-If you've cloned this repository into a subfolder, than you may need to use `\documentclass{rackham-thesis/rackham-thesis}`.
+`biblatex` is enforced over `natbib` to make sure references conform to rackham style.

 This class supports two options:

 - `doublespace` : Double space the document instead of one and a half spacing.
    As of last observation, either we valid style.
 - `proposal` : Changes the title page to reflect a proposal instead of a thesis.

 Every other option will be passed to the base class `report`, e.g. `twoside`.